Petroleum Prices In Pakistan Increased By 20% Against 85% Surge In World Market: Energy Expert - UrduPoint

 Petroleum Prices In Pakistan Increased By 20% Against 85% Surge In World Market: Energy Expert

+Renowned energy expert and senior economist Muzamil Aslam said the government had increased the petroleum prices by 20 percent against the 85 percent surge witnessed in the international market during the one year and nine percent in the last month

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Sep, 2021 ) :Renowned energy expert and senior economy analyst Muzamil Aslam Wednesday said the government had increased the petroleum prices by 20 percent against the 85 percent surge witnessed in the international market during the one year and nine percent in the last month.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Sep, 2021 ) :Renowned energy expert and senior economist Muzamil Aslam said the government had increased the petroleum prices by 20 percent against the 85 percent surge witnessed in the international market during the one year and nine percent in the last month.

-"Petrol prices in Pakistan as compared to other regional countries are still cheapest," he said in an interview with APP.
+"Petrol prices in Pakistan as compared to other regional countries are still the lowest," he said in an interview with APP.

 He said the economic crisis came along Corona pandemic had shaken the global economies.